Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 Y: This represents the total number of authorized signers (i.e., distinct private keys or wallets) associated with the multi-sig.

 For example, you might designate 5 trusted individuals or devices as signers.

+- X: This defines the minimum number of those Y signers that must approve a transaction before the smart contract will execute it.